CMake Tools 1.1.0 - Sorry to Keep You Waiting

 - You have to know in advance what your

-are.
+includePathanddefinesare.
 If you find package paths dynamically or on a case-by-case basis, you may not have the slightest idea where packages will live.
-If you have many of these packages you’ll end up maintaining a very large list of paths. defines
+If you have many of these packages you’ll end up maintaining a very large list of paths. definescan vary based on environmental factors or CMake configurations.
+For example,NDEBUGwill be defined in a release build, but_DEBUGneeds to be defined in a debug build.includePathanddefinesmay not be portable.
+One developer box may require a completely differentincludePaththan another.- The settings in

-are project-wide, while compiler options can (and often!) vary on a file-by-file basis.
+c_cpp_properties.jsonare project-wide, while compiler options can (and often!) vary on a file-by-file basis.

-Auto-generating a best-guess c_cpp_properties.json
+Auto-generating a best-guess c_cpp_properties.json file wouldn’t be hard.

 There have been several attempts to do so, including “glue” extensions which